Dince-afk/Data-Analysis-Science-Portfolio-in-R/README.md

     ##  9 Large, extremely unfair  6890
     ## 10 <NA>                     3371

-Recode values to only have four left at the end, large unfair, fair, small unfair and NAs.
+Recode values to only have four left at the end, too large unfair or fair and too small unfair and NAs.

 ``` r
 ess_9 = ess_9 %>%